 Policy status: the policy has been approved by the Principal (Director) of Ashbourne College (College).
 It provides guidelines for handling concerns and complaints.
-It takes account of paragraph 7 of the Schedule to the Education (Independent School Standards) (England) Regulations 2003 (SI 2003/1910).
+It takes account of paragraph 7 of the Schedule to the Education (Independent School Standards) (England) Regulations 2014 (No. 3283).
 The procedures set out below may be adapted as appropriate to meet the policy aims and circumstances of each case.
 Certain procedures can only be carried out during term time.

 Application: separate procedures apply in the event of a child protection issue or if the Principal expels or asks a student to leave and the parents seek a Review of that decision.

 Parent/s / You: includes a current or prospective parent or legal guardian or education guardian, and may at our discretion include a parent whose child has recently left the College.